 The stones also served as a model for the magical Craigh na Dun stone circle in Outlander, and the means by which the main character travels back through time.

-While the Standing Stones of Callanish has been shrouded in mystery for millennia, one group of scientists feel they have come up with a convincing theory for why they were constructed.
+While the Standing Stones of Callanish have been shrouded in mystery for millennia, one group of scientists feel they have come up with a convincing theory for why they were constructed.

-Higginbottom thinks that the Standing Stones’ construction was carefully chosen to show the most extreme rising and setting points of both the Moon and the Sun, pointing to a sophisticated society in which the binary patterns of the universe were highly important.
+Higginbottom thinks that the position of the Standing Stones was carefully chosen to show the most extreme rising and setting points of both the Moon and the Sun, pointing to a sophisticated society in which the binary patterns of the universe were highly important.

 In fact, if you visit at just the right time (every 18.61 years!) you will see the moon rising above a symbolic point in the Old Woman of the Moors (said to represent a sleeping woman) before passing perfectly between the stones some hours later.